Unleash/unleash/website/docs/reference/feature-toggle-variants.md

 ## What are variants?

 Whenever you create a feature flag, you can assign it any number of _variants_.
 This is commonly done in cases where you want to serve your users different versions of a feature to see which performs better.
-A feature can have different variants in each of its environments.
+A feature can have different variants in each of its environments as of version 4.21.

 A variant has four components that define it:
 - a **name**: